Share feedback

 • Docker Compose is the tool that ties it all together, letting you define and run multi-container applications with a single file.

-For this guide, you'll start by running the app in Docker Offload, using the same Compose workflow you're already familiar with.
-Then, if your machine hardware supports it, you'll run the same app locally using the same workflow.
-Finally, you'll dig into the Compose file, Dockerfile, and app to see how it all works together.
+For this guide, you'll use the same Compose workflow you're already familiar with.
+Then, you'll dig into the Compose file, Dockerfile, and app to see how it all works together.

 Prerequisites